Do I really need PIM when I already have an ERP system?

 You have a large number of SKUs

-If you’re running a business with less than 100 SKUs, you don’t need a PIM solution.
+If you’re running a small business with less than 100 SKUs, you don’t need a PIM solution.

 Updating this many product descriptions with associated images and prices will take some time, but this shouldn’t be a complex issue that calls for a PIM solution.
 All you need is a reliable spreadsheet, a good product description template, and some effort on your side to make the product information up-to-date and consistent.